One Cure for Burnout: A Plurality of Like-Minded Shepherds

 A plurality of elders is a natural conclusion for those who rightly understand the New Testament church and the role of pastoral ministry.
 But more than that, a plurality of elders is a biblical conclusion and expectation.

 Throughout the New Testament—from Acts to Titus to 1 Peter—a plurality of elders is commended and modeled.
-A healthy congregation needs the care and oversight of more than one man, and a plurality of elders gives affords many particular benefits: better teaching, a broader congregational perspective, a variety of gifts in leadership, and accountability among leaders.
+A healthy congregation needs the care and oversight of more than one man, and a plurality of elders affords many particular benefits: better teaching, a broader congregational perspective, a variety of gifts in leadership, and accountability among leaders.
 Such a list could go on and on.

 CONCLUSION